 There are a few reasons you might want to use Cloudflare: if your registrar doesn’t have name servers for you to use; if you’re interested in a higher level of caching and/or security; or if you need an easy SSL solution for allowing HTTPS connections to a secondary domain on your site, for example.

 Be sure to check out our guide to getting started with Cloudflare on Flywheel for details on how to get Cloudflare set up.

-Cloudflare also caches content fairly aggressively, which can cause delays in new content showing, so we recommend enabling their Development Mode setting when making changes to your site.
+Another note: Cloudflare caches content fairly aggressively, which can cause delays in new content showing, so we recommend enabling their Development Mode setting when making changes to your site.
 It may also be helpful to install the Cloudflare plugin to manage Cloudflare’s caching of your site.

-Finally, note that Cloudflare acts as a reverse proxy, which means that DNS detection tools such as our DNS Health Checker won’t provide accurate results when using Cloudflare.
+Finally, note that Cloudflare acts as a reverse proxy, which means that when using Cloudflare, DNS detection tools such as our DNS Health Checker won’t provide accurate results.

 Questions that don't fit elsewhere, or those about Flywheel in general.58 Articles

 Everything you need to know to get your first Flywheel site up and running.16 Articles